 Maximizing Your Earning Potential

-We surveyed 1,000 parents to find out what parents are looking for in a great babysitter and here’s what they said.
+We surveyed 1,000 families to find out what families are looking for in a great caregiver and here’s what they said.

-1. Engage the kids and have fun!
-Limit phone use and screen time (yours and theirs) , according to the parent’s guidelines/instructions
+1. Engage with the kids, pets and seniors and have fun!
+Limit phone use and screen time (yours and the kids), according to the families guidelines/instructions

-2. Clean up the kitchen when you feed kids and tidy up toys you played with.
+2. Clean up the kitchen when you feed the kids, pets and seniors and tidy up toys or activities you played with.
 Rule of thumb: leave the house in the same (or better!) condition than when you arrived.

-3. Text updates or cute pictures, but please ask whether or not it’s okay to take pictures of the kids first.
+3. Text updates or cute pictures, but please ask whether or not it’s okay to take pictures of the kids, pets or seniors first.

 5. Reconfirm the job the night before or morning of for peace of mind.
 Also, text when you’re on your way.